-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Resources committee and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications as the result of their review of the system of internal control by the Finance and Resources Committee.
+A plan to check for any weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the Board of Trustees on 05 December 2018 and signed on its behalf by:
+Approved by order of the Board of Trustees on 41215 and signed on its behalf by: